 Here are some use cases of migrating to PostgreSQL from HubSpot:

-• Finance Industry: For this, it is a perfect DBMS system.
-It has the ability to perform effective database analytics and can integrate with Matlab and R.
+- Finance Industry: For this, it is a perfect DBMS system.
+It can perform effective database analytics and can integrate with MATLAB and R.

-• Web Technology: Postgres works well with web frameworks like Node.js and Django.
-It also offers better replication features to enable you to scale out as many databases as you want.
+- Web Technology: Postgres works well with web frameworks like Node.js and Django.
+It also offers enhanced replication features, enabling you to scale out as many databases as you need.

-• Manufacturing: As it stores open-source DBMS as a storage backend, it optimizes supply chain performance in industrial production.
+- Manufacturing: By storing open-source DBMS as a storage backend, it optimizes supply chain performance in industrial production.

 Conclusion